CEA Levels and Colorectal Cancer: What Your Number Actually Means

 CEA stands for carcinoembryonic antigen.
 It’s a protein that certain cells produce, and elevated levels can be associated with cancer — particularly colorectal cancer.
 Doctors use it as a tumor marker, typically drawing it before surgery, during treatment, and then at regular intervals during surveillance.

-A “normal” CEA level is generally considered to be under 5 ng/mL for non-smokers, though labs may vary slightly.
+A “normal” CEA level is generally considered to be under 2.5 ng/mL for non-smokers, and up to about 5 ng/mL for smokers, though labs vary slightly.
 Smokers tend to run a bit higher at baseline.

 Simple enough, right?
 High number bad, low number good?